 4. IT rationalization and innovation: IT rationalization refers to the processes of improving IT services at the lowest possible total cost.
 Most international organizations that start an IWMS roll-out aim to reduce the number of existing CMMS and CAFM systems in operation.
 Reduction simplifies the information systems landscape and therefore IT operation cost.

 There is an increasing focus on interactions with other systems, such as financial systems, purchasing systems or HRM systems.
 As is the case with the implementation of other business information systems, the goal here is to improve overall efficiency by limiting the number of interfaces.

 5. Financials: An IWMS will play out positively in terms of financial returns.
-Increased governance and transparency in property portfolio, vendors portfolio and service providers enable organizations to rationalize and implement cost efficiencies.
-The information infrastructure as established forms the basis for new projects, helping to focus them on the most needed or urgent (waste) matters to be addressed.
+Increased governance and transparency in property portfolio, vendors portfolio and service providers enable organisations to rationalise and implement cost efficiencies.
+The information infrastructure established forms the basis for new projects, helping to focus on the most needed or urgent matters to be addressed.

 This blog is a summary of the chapter 'An introduction to IWMS' taken from the book 'A quest for excellence: Guidance for CRE & FM executives implementing a global IWMS'.
 Would you like to read more?
 Download here the rest of the chapter.